Nitroblue tetrazolium blood test

-People who have frequent infections in the bones, skin, joints, lungs, and other parts of the body may have this test done.
+The health care provider may order this test for people who have frequent infections in the bones, skin, joints, lungs, and other parts of the body.

 Normally, the white blood cells turn blue when NBT is added.
 This means that the cells should be able to kill bacteria and protect the person from infections.

 Normal value ranges may vary slightly from one lab to another.
 Talk to your doctor about the meaning of your test results.